What Do High School English Students Actually Need to Learn in the Age of AI?

 • put together costumes

-And, bonus is that you can have them do all of this during class (with less time than a novel), so you can control their computer usage.
-Add in a handwritten analytical statement and you’ve got a good idea of where they are at!
+And bonus—you can have them do all of this during class, so you can control their computer usage.
+Add in a handwritten analytical statement and you’ve got a strong sense of their thinking!

-If you need a starting point, check out my Creative Projects Freebie or my free Fan Fiction Creative Writing Prompts
+If you need a starting point, grab my Creative Projects Freebie or my free Fan Fiction Creative Writing Prompts.

-While group work isn’t anyone’s favorite, when we think about the skills that we can teach students, working with others has to be top of the list.
+While group work isn’t anyone’s favorite, teaching collaboration and communication is one of the most future-proof English class skills we can offer.
 Most careers students step into will require clear communication, delegation, and teamwork.
 Let’s help them get there now.

 Tips for making group work effective: